-Figure 19 reports a deeper analysis of the fatigue damage.
-In fact, the stress in the tower bottom section is obtained by considering the design proposed by UMaine in (Allen et al., 2020).
-Then, an offshore Wohler's curve is considered with two slopes in the log-log domain: m=3.0 for loads with less than 1.0 million cycles and m=5.0 for loads with higher number of cycles.
-Those are typical values proposed by DNV for offshore steel structures.
-This analysis leads to obtain an estimation of the 25 years damage at the tower bottom.
-The gain is much more evident than the DEL.
-This is due to the second slope, m=5.0, which amplifies the changes in the load amplitudes.
-Offshore WTG in production are mostly subjected to a very high number of cycles of small amplitudes.
-This figure shows also the effect of the turbulence on the fatigue.
-In fact, looking at the detuning strategy, up to $12 \ ms^{-1}$, the shape of the damage distribution follows the one of the thrust curve.
-However, since the turbulence is a percentage of the average wind speed, from $16 \ ms^{-1}$, the damage starts increasing again.
-In general, the ζ{plt} -fixed strategy is more adapted than the other two strategies for the fatigue of the structures.
-It demonstrates a reduction of approximately $20 \ \%$ in the cumulative damage compared to k{β} -constant strategy, and of approximately 30 % compared to the detuning strategy.
+Time sim [s] Wind speed $[m s^{-1}]$ Wind condition T p [s] H s [m] γ Wave dir.
+3600 4.0-24.0 Normal turbulence B 11.0 1.5 2.0 Co-linear fies the changes in the load amplitudes.
+Offshore WTGs in production are mostly subjected to a very high number of cycles of small amplitudes.
+This figure also shows the effect of the turbulence on the fatigue.
+In fact, looking at the detuning strategy, up to 12 m s^{-1} , the shape of the damage distribution follows the one of the thrust curve.
+However, since the turbulence is a percentage of the average wind speed, from 16 m s^{-1} , the damage starts increasing again.
+In general, the ζ{plt} -fixed strategy is more adapted than the other two strategies to the fatigue of the structures.
+It demonstrates a reduction of approximately 20% in the cumulative damage compared to the k_β -constant strategy and of approximately 30% compared to the detuning strategy.